This week, we’re spotlighting how HIV prevention pill PrEP can help you look after your sexual health as a trans or non-binary person.

 So, could PrEP be right for you?

-PrEP could be helpful if the sex you are having is not always as safe as you would like it to be.
-If it is sometimes difficult to use condoms or to be sure of your partner’s HIV status, PrEP could make the sex safer.
+PrEP could be helpful if it is sometimes difficult to use condoms or to be sure of your partner’s HIV status.
 PrEP offers protection during vaginal/frontal and anal sex.
 It’s safe to use and is effective regardless of any gender-affirming surgeries that you've had.

 You can get PrEP for free on the NHS from a sexual health clinic.
 Before taking PrEP you should take an HIV test (to confirm that you are HIV negative) and a blood test to check your kidney function.